Caedin/TimeSeriesEncoder/README.md

-A class for encoding timeseries data in JSON into an embedded base 16, base 64 or base 91 encoding.
+A module for encoding timeseries data, with helper functions for parsing JSON and CSV files into smaller sizes for caching and transmitting through APIs.

 # Installation
 ```